BlockSigner/business-guide/source/aes/AESsetup.rst

 Once you submit the form, the AES for Business registration will start.

-- Next, you will receive 2 documents to sign:
+- Next, you will receive 2 documents to sign.

+ **If you are not authorised to sign these documents on behalf of your company, please send them to the authorised signatory.**

- •	**GlobalSign Schedule C**: Customer Digital Signing Service Acknowledgement and Agreement (Article 2.1 is relevant to your company.)
+ •	**GlobalSign Schedule C** (Customer Digital Signing Service Acknowledgement and Agreement)

 This document must be signed with the advanced (AES) or qualified (QES) electronic signature.

+**Note:** Article 2.1 is relevant to your company.

  •	**GlobalSign Terms of Use**

 Signing with a simple electronic signature (SES) is enough for this document.

- **If you are not authorised to sign these documents on behalf of your company, please send them to the authorised signatory.**

 - Once both documents are signed, we will send them for verification to our partner GlobalSign.

 - GlobalSign may contact you by e-mail or phone to verify that you have control over your company domain.